-Services that are covered for you What you must pay when you get these services \$15 copayment SET is covered for members who have symptomatic peripheral artery Specialist's Office disease (PAD).
-Outpatient Hospital Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Prior authorization requirements may apply. \Transportation In-Network: \$0 copayment You are covered for unlimited non-emergency trips to plan-approved locations within the plan service area.
+SET is covered for members who have symptomatic peripheral artery disease (PAD).

+Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.

+The SET program must:

+- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD

+- Specialist's Office - Outpatient Hospital

+Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques

+SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

+Transportation

+You are covered for unlimited non-emergency trips to plan-approved locations within the plan service area.